carte731/SNP_Context/README.md

 * **owner (String)**: The owner (their username) of the repository, leave blank if you're the owner

 ## Command Line equivalents to the config file (can be run in any order).

+Command line parameters allow this script to be plugged into a larger pipline or program, but the preferred method is the *context.config* file.

 **-w = Window Length (Integer, 0-99)**